 - PARTICIPANTS CAN EARN 3 HOURS OF PURDUE GRADUATE CREDIT

 - You can apply online using the link at the bottom of this page.
 NOTE: You will be asked to attach a signed and scanned letter of recommendation from your principal.
 IMPORTANT: In order to be selected, the recommendation letter from the principal MUST have the following statement:

 - The application survey should only take about 15 minutes to complete (we timed it!).
-The application survey will include questions about your classroom and your knowledge of the 90 - Minute Block, as well as your current practices and instructional activities for social studies.
+The application survey will include questions about your classroom and your knowledge of the 90 - Minute Block, as well as your current practices and instructional activities for social studies and technology.

 - Follow the instructions at the link located at the bottom of this page.

 Apply by February 28th, 2014.

 - You will participate in a five day institute that requires your active participation from 8 am to 4 pm each day.
 During this time, you will be planning instructional units that must be implemented in your classroom during the fall semester of 2014.